Orientation and Training

 Shepherds provide community virtual activities and opportunities for Shepherds Mentors and Students to connect during this health crisis.

 Additionally, we have collected online activities that Shepherds Mentors and Students can experience together, outside of community events, while remaining physically apart.
-Online games, virtual tours of famous locations, online fun classes and college tours suggestions can all be found on the Mentor/Student Virtual Resources page.
+Online games, virtual tours of famous locations, online fun classes and college tours suggestions can all be found on the Mentor/Student Activities page.

 All freshmen students and their mentors are assigned to 2-4 mentor/student team pods to facilitate group planning.
 Particularly for freshmen, group activities with peers are a much more comfortable way to break in new relationships.